Hanging in the Balance

 Hanging in the Balance is the fifth album by American heavy metal band Metal Church, released in 1993.
 It was Metal Church's last album before their two-year break up from 1996 to 1998, and the last to feature vocalist Mike Howe for more than two decades until his return to the band in 2015.
 Reportedly Howe disliked the album cover so much that it contributed to his decision to leave the band.
 It is also their last studio album with longtime guitarist Craig Wells and drummer Kirk Arrington (until his return on 2004's The Weight of the World).

+In 2021, Simon Young of Kerrang! included the album in his list of "50 of the worst album covers ever".
+He wrote: "If there was a brief for this staggering illustration, it was clearly misinterpreted."